Venice for Visitors logo

 Fermata ACTV - S Zaccaria

-From an ACTV or Hellovenezia ticket outlet.
 You'll find a biglietteria or "ticket point" at most larger vaporetto stations, such as Piazzale Roma, Ferrovia (along the water by the railroad station), Rialto, San Marco Vallaresso, and Zaccaria (on the waterfront above the Piazza San Marco and the Doge's Palace).

 ACTV ticket machine sign

-From a ticket-vending machine.
-Touch-screen machines are now available in many ACTV locations, either to replace manned booths or to provide backup at busy times or after hours.
-For illustrated step-by-step instructions on how to use the machines, see our ACTV Ticket Machines article.
-Also see our Directory of ACTV and Alilaguna Waterbus Stops for information about stops that have ticket booths and/or ticket machines.)
+Touch-screen machines are available in many ACTV stations, either to replace manned booths or to provide backup at busy times or after hours.

-With the AVM Venezia app, which lets you buy and validate tickets with your Android or iOS smartphone.
+This official app lets you buy and validate tickets with your Android or iOS smartphone.
 But read our AVM Venezia app article before taking the plunge.

 For more information about riding Venice's water buses, please see: